szaumoor/ZS_WeaponOils/ZS_WeaponOils/README.MD

 Special: Dragons, half-dragons and wyverns suffer the following effects if Save vs. Spell is failed:
   – APR reduced to 1/2 for 1 round
   – Strength is reduced by 40% for 2 rounds
-  – Casting speed, THAC0, and AC is reduced by 5 for 3 rounds
-  – The pain it causes may affect concentration: 50% chance of disrupting Stoneskin or Improved Invisibility.
+  – Casting speed, THAC0, and Armor Class are damaged by 5 points for 3 rounds – The pain it causes may affect concentration: 50% chance of disrupting Stoneskin or Improved Invisibility.
-Self-damage: User suffers the same effect if their Dexterity is below 17
+Self-damage: User suffers the same effect if their Dexterity is below 16
 Duration: 1 turn

 Weight: 1